 Advent is an early New Year.
 It is the beginning of a new liturgical year for those churches that follow the lectionary readings.
 A new cycle of scriptural readings begins.
-This time the Gospel readings come from the Gospel of Luke, a remarkable account of Jesus’ life written by a physician and traveling companion of the Apostle Paul.
-Luke’s writings are continued through the Acts of the Apostles.
+This time the Gospel readings come from the Gospel of Luke, carried throughout the Year C cycle of readings.
+(See Liturgical Calendar.)

-Advent is a season of new beginnings.
-It is a season of expectation.
+Advent is a season of expectation.
 It is a season of hope.
 It is an opportunity put away the old and put on the new.
 It is a time of preparation for the Bride of Christ to prepare for the millennial reign of Jesus.
-Advent is very much a part of this preparation.

 Forget the former things;

 Now it springs up; do you not perceive it?

 I am making a way in the wilderness